brookshelley/brookshelley/content/movies.md

 ## 2021 {#2021}

+**Scanners**

+Somehow I hadn’t ever seen this absolute banger of a movie about telepathy and telekinesis.
+It’s delightfully Canadian and I’m sure inspired many an anime.

+**After Midnight**

+A way more interesting and charming film than I expected.
+A monster film cover for a movie about relationships and growing together.

+**Jolt**

+A goofy, but fun-enough action film.

+**The Master**

+Why did we need the Joker when we already had this?
+A true weird PTA classic.

+**Drug War**

+A brutal, non-stop cop procedural.
+Guns akimbo?
+Yup.
+Betrayal and tons of Buicks?
+You bet.

+**High Tension**

+I forgot how fucked-up this is, and that they used Muse songs for the soundtrack.

+**Blackhat**

+This is my second viewing with my first on opening night.
+They should’ve called this movie "Himbo Hacker".
+This is the only movie I can think of with a dramatic scene where someone types ‘ls’ and also ‘cat’ in a terminal.
+As hokey as the whole thing is, the action slaps, and it’s a fun action romp.

+**Midnight Special**

+What a cool movie!
+What’s left unshown and unsaid kept this taunt and fun.
+Shannon spoke volumes with his eyes, and even the kid managed gravitas without falling into the haley joel trap.
+I don’t remember hearing about this movie at the time, but I think it deserves more hype.

+**Gunpowder Milkshake**

+On it’s face, this was made for me, but sadly it was a substanceless and somehow joyless exercise.

+**Censor**

+I had very little idea what was going on towards the end of this.
+Generally, I dug the vibe though.

+**No Sudden Move**

+A really outstanding cast made this a delight from start to finish.
+Full of fun twists and a brisk-moving story.

+**Synchronic**

+A cool time travel film about using drugs to wander around in the past and how that's not a great plan because of racism.
+Very interesting and though it's not quite the same wild as Primer or Los Cronoscriminos, it's up there.

+**Insidious**

+A spooky, but not very good horror film.

+**The Tomorrow War**

+I like the version of the world where enough people watch soccer worldwide that folks use the World Cup to announce vital information.
+I don’t like a world where a few heroes save the world after the governing bodies don’t help.
+Climate change is a collective problem and needs collective solutions.
+Also this is a fun movie so whatever.

+**Fast 7**

+A big ‘ol sob of an ending and a really fun movie.

+**Werewolves Within**

+A pretty perfect horror comedy.
+Sam Richardson is seriously talented, and if you haven’t seen Detroiters, get on that.
+The beats were great, everyone was doing a lot, and I laughed throughout.

 **Come to Daddy**

 Elijah Wood seems to only take fun projects in a post-LOTR world, and I love it.